JonahRileyHuggins/SPARCED/docs/source/tutorials/Building-SPARCED-Input-Files/Species-Nomenclature.rst

 2. **Complex Names Becoming Too Long**:
    - Avoid redundancy in component names.
    - Use short, standard prefixes for PTMs.
+Look at synonyms on UniProt for inspiration.

 3. **Tool Compatibility**:
    - Avoid special characters like parentheses `()` or symbols like `&` that might break tools.